enescanerkan/image-classification-ann-training/README.md

 ## Data Augmentation

-To enhance the model's performance and reduce overfitting, data augmentation techniques are applied to the training images.
-The following transformations are commonly used:
+To enhance the model's performance and reduce overfitting, data augmentation techniques have been applied to the training and validation images.
+The following transformations have been utilized:

-- **Rotation**: Images are rotated randomly within a certain degree range.
+Image Transformations:
+Images are rotated 90 degrees to the right and left.
+These transformations help the model understand images from different angles.

+## Applied Transformations
+Rotation to the Right: Images are rotated 90 degrees to the right, creating new files.
+Rotation to the Left: Images are rotated 90 degrees to the left, creating new files.
-These augmentation help the model generalize better by exposing it to a wider variety of image conditions.
+These data augmentation processes help the model generalize better by exposing it to a wider variety of image conditions.

 ## Model Architecture